-To help the Internet-connect your business to a given location, start creating content that discusses the topic of that area.
+To help the Internet connect your business to a given location, start creating content that discusses the topic of that area.
 However, this is not to say that you have to change the topic of your site and only focus on people of one denomination.
 What we mean is that you should take advantage of the power of blogging and as many people as location-unspecified

 3. Appear in local blogs and magazines

-Each city or town has that blog or magazine that is dedicated to discussing the events in the city.
+Each city or town has a blog or magazine that is dedicated to discussing the events in the city.
 Get to know yours and start publishing content related to your business on its platform.
 However, be aware that some of them may not be willing to accept your posts.

 4. Create a quote/citation